mrjackyliang/homebridge-adt-pulse/README.md

 ## Specifying the Portal Region
 ADT Pulse is available to consumers in either the United States or Canada.
 To specify your country, use the following settings:

-- If you are a United States customer, set the `subdomain` value to `"portal"`.
+- If you are a customer in the United States, set the `subdomain` value to `"portal"`.
-- If you are a Canada customer, set the `subdomain` value to `"portal-ca"`.
+- If you are a customer in Canada, set the `subdomain` value to `"portal-ca"`.

 Select the appropriate setting based on your country, as the ability to switch between countries is determined by the ADT region you are subscribed to.